seuyon0101/aiffel/README.md

 - 11/1 added '밑시딥 강의 노트북'(to be updated)

-- 11/1 added exploration project no.1(to be updated)
+- 11/1 added exploration project no.1

 - 11/2 updated final version of  exploration

-- 11/5 added exploration project no.2(to be updated)
+- 11/5 added exploration project no.2

 - 11/8 added opencv practice py

-- 11/9 added exploration project no.3(to be updated)
+- 11/9 added exploration project no.3

+- 11/10 added exploration project no.4

-- 11/10 added exploration project no.4(to be updated)
+- 11/22 added exploration project no.5(to be updated)